American Masters

-Parhat Ablat, a member of a Muslim minority from Western China, leads the fight against racial segregation using the unlikely medium of baseball.
+Meet young Parhat Ablat, a member of a Muslim minority from the deserts of Western China, who is leading the fight against racial segregation using the unlikely medium of baseball.

 Director Christopher Rufo has been hailed by the New York Times for his “good eye for the unusual” and ability to capture “fascinating material.”
 He has produced short films for Current TV and directed the public television program Roughing It: Mongolia.
 He is a dual Italian-American citizen, has traveled extensively, and speaks Italian, Spanish, and… Show more